boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## Raw Public Keys

 Raw public keys (RPK) {{?RFC7250}} can be authenticated out-of-band or using trust on first use (TOFU).
-For a small network, this can be more appealing than a local or remote Certificate Authority signing keys and dealing with certificate renewal.
+For a small network, this can be more appealing than a local or remote Certification Authority signing keys and dealing with certificate renewal.

 R-REDUCE-CA: yes

 R-ELIMINATE-CA: yes

-Raw public keys have been supported by OpenSSL and wolfSSL since 2023 and by GnuTLS since 2019.
-However, raw public keys are not supported by browsers or by curl.
+RPKs have been supported by OpenSSL and wolfSSL since 2023 and by GnuTLS since 2019.
+However, RPKs are not supported by browsers or by curl.

-R-SUPPORT-CA: n/a, this system does not use Certificate Authorities at all.
+R-SUPPORT-CA: n/a, this system does not use Certification Authorities at all.

-R-SUPPORT-CLIENT: Some; all major libraries support RPK, but clients (browsers and curl) do not support RPK
+R-SUPPORT-CLIENT: Some; all major libraries support RPK, but clients (browsers and curl) do not support RPK.

 ## Wildcard Certificate {#wildcard}